tigerkelly/tiger_gl/README.md

 Function | Description
 -------- | -----------
-tglInit | First call ti initialize the tiger_gl library. tglFbOpen | Opens the linux frame buffer device.
+tglInit | First call to initialize the tiger_gl library. tglFbOpen | Opens the linux frame buffer device.
 Normally called by the tglIint function. tglSetAutoUpdate | Enables or disable auto updating. tglFbClose | Restores screen and closes the frame buffer device.